 Our services have a deep reach into the Tasmanian community.
 We help large numbers of Tasmanians through our telephone advice service and our many face-to-face services.

-The Legal Aid Commission of Tasmania is responsible to a board of five commissioners, including our director Dr Graham Hill.
+The Legal Aid Commission of Tasmania is responsible to a board of five commissioners, including the director.
 The chair of the commission is Mr Patrick Lunn.

 We are funded by both Federal and State Governments.Our Commonwealth and State law programs determine the amount of money we receive.